hughbe/OutlookRulesReader/README.md

 OutlookRulesReader is a reader of Outlook rules (rwz) files.

 ## Outlook Rules Wizard File (.rwz) Specification
-A PDF of the working specification for Outlook rules files (.rwz) files can be found [here](docs/RWZ Format.pdf)
+A PDF of the working specification for Outlook rules files (.rwz) files can be found [here](https://github.com/hughbe/OutlookRulesReader/raw/master/docs/RWZ%20Format.pdf).

 ## Example Usage